 The equipment finance industry, like most sectors of the global economy, has been affected by the COVID-19 pandemic.
-In order to track industry response to the pandemic, the Equipment Leasing & Finance Foundation has developed a new monthly COVID-19 Impact Survey.
+In order to track industry response to the pandemic, the Equipment Leasing & Finance Foundation has developed a monthly COVID-19 Impact Survey.

-May 2020 Survey Highlights
+December 2020 Survey Results

 Bank, Middle Ticket